landelare/ue5coro/Docs/Async.md

 * UntilPlatformTime(AnyThread) will suspend until FPlatformTime::Seconds()
   reaches the specified point in time.

+The awaiter returned by these functions supports expedited cancellation.

 The AnyThread functions will resume the coroutine on a background thread, the shorter-named ones will try and resume on the original named thread (game thread to game thread, render thread to render thread, etc.).<br>